HardikModi2012/mean-course/README.md

 here we have used material ui for easy designing solutions.

+whenever we want to use viewChild() , we need to use it in ngAfterViewInit() life-cycle hook.

+we used iframe to render uploaded video, in that, few attributes are used.
 # mean-course

 #1 to install packages , need to run npm install in root path